ACCESS-NRI/access-om3-configs/documentation/docs/pages/Grids.md

 Ocean cells cover the global ocean from the North Pole to south of the Antarctic ice shelf edge (81&deg; S).
 The longitude range is −280 to +80&deg; E, placing the join in the middle of the Indian Ocean.
-The grid is defined using the conventional triplar definition (Murray, 1996) in all configurations, with two northern poles placed on land at 65&deg; N, −100&deg; E and 65&deg; N, 80&deg; E, and a third pole at the South Pole; consequently, the grid directions are zonal and meridional only south of 65&deg; N. The grid is Mercator (i.e. the
+The grid is defined using the conventional tripolar definition (Murray, 1996) in all configurations, with two northern poles placed on land at 65&deg; N, −100&deg; E and 65&deg; N, 80&deg; E, and a third pole at the South Pole; consequently, the grid directions are zonal and meridional only south of 65&deg; N. The grid is Mercator (i.e. the